 - bacterial or viral infections

 - adverse reactions to vaccinations

-- breast cancer
+- a breast cancer response

-- cancer of the lymphatic system (lymphoma)
+- lymphoma (cancer of the lymphatic system)

-The course of treatment your doctor recommends will depend on the underlying cause of the lump.
+The course of treatment your doctor recommends depends on the underlying cause of the lump.
 Bacterial infections can be treated with oral antibiotics.
 After several days, the armpit lump should start to disappear as your body fights the infection.
-If your lump is associated with allergies, it should subside once you start medication and learn to avoid your allergy triggers.
+If the lump doesn’t respond to oral antibiotics, you may have to be hospitalized for intravenous (IV) antibiotics.